revise-network/convo-ccokbook/README.md

-# Convo SDK Cookbook - Quick Start Recipes
+# Convo SDK

-Transform your LangGraph TypeScript apps from stateless to stateful in minutes with cloud-based persistence.
+Transform your LangGraph TypeScript apps from stateless to stateful in minutes with cloud-based checkpointer persistence.

 ## Why Convo SDK?